WebAhead/master-reference/coursebook/week-UX/preparation.md

 Taken from Google Ventures rules of the game:

 - plan for 6 hour days
-- no phones or pc’s in the room (you can use in breaks or outside of the space)
+- no phones or PCs in the room (you can use in breaks or outside of the space)
 - think about re-structuring the space and layout of the room
 - make sure you have design materials like sticky notes, sharpies, whiteboards, papers etc